jociemoore/170_cms/README.md

 # Content Management System

-This is a basic CMS, which stores content in the filesystem instead of a database.
-I used this project to practice implementing features based on high-level requirements, working with the Ruby File and IO classes, converting markdown to HTML with Redcarpet, testing a Sinatra app with the Rack library, and considering security issues.
+This is a basic CMS that stores content in the filesystem instead of a database.
+The application was built using the Sinatra framework, Redcarpet for converting markdown to HTML, and the Rack Library for testing.